wp-plugins/postman-smtp/readme.txt

 = Communication Error [334] – make sure the Sender Email belongs to the account which provided the Gmail OAuth 2.0 consent. =

-This is almost always caused by being logged in to Google/Microsoft/Yahoo with a different user than the one Postman is configured to send mail with.
-Logout and try again with the correct user.
+* This is almost always caused by being logged in to Google/Microsoft/Yahoo with a different user than the one Postman is configured to send mail with.
+Logout and try again with the correct user
+* Login to [Webmail](http://www.gmail.com) and see if there is an "Unusual Activity" warning waiting for your attention

 = Could not open socket =